 Between these two extremes is a vast middle ground with some patients requiring rapid - though not emergency - medical assistance, and some patients self-correcting without ever knowing anything more than that they 'felt a bit off'.

 Although there are many trace elements that keep the body healthy, several important electrolytes can severely affect patients when they are either too high (hyper...) or too low (hypo...).

-Understanding what each electrolyte does, what happens when there isn’t enough of one or too much of another, is essential knowledge for nurses and can help guide electrolyte therapy.
+Understanding what each electrolyte does and what happens when there isn't enough of one or too much of another is essential knowledge for nurses and can help guide electrolyte therapy.